Superconductivity model for a spin-vortex checkerboard: Microscopic model: principal terms

 The model to be considered has two different kinds of fermionic states physically located in magnetic and non-magnetic parts of the underlying spin texture.
 The general reasoning for constructing the model is the same as in Ref.\cite{Boris2004}.
-Namely, the entire texture is divided into plaquets having different kind of spin background, and then, for each plaquet, only one-particle fermionic states closest to the chemical potential are retained for the model description.
+Namely, the entire texture is divided into plaquets having different kinds of spin background, and then, for each plaquet, only one-particle fermionic states closest to the chemical potential are retained.
 Given that plaquets are rather small, it can be estimated\cite{Boris2004} that the spacing of one-particle energies within each plaquet is of the order of 40~meV, which implies that, for temperatures much smaller than 400K, it is appropriate to retain only the levels closest to the chemical potential.

-As shown in Fig.\ref{fig:Cunitcell}, spin vortex checkerboard can be represented as a square superlattice of unit cells with period $8\times8$ in units of period $d$ of the underlying crystal lattice.
-We further divide each unit cell in Fig.\ref{fig:Cunitcell} into four spin-polarized plaquets and four spin unpolarized plaquets.
+As shown in Fig.\ref{fig:Cunitcell}, spin vortex checkerboard can be represented as a square superlattice of $8d\times 8d$, where $d$ is the period of the underlying square lattice of Cu atoms.
+We denote the total number of such unit cells in the system as $N$.
+Each unit cell in Fig.\ref{fig:Cunitcell} is further divided into four spin-polarized plaquets and four spin unpolarized plaquets.
 We expect that the lowest one-particle states in spin-polarized plaquets are non-spin-degenerate, and hence we include exactly one state per plaquet.
 We refer to two of the resulting states as ``{\it a}-states" and to the remaining two as ``{\it c}-states".
-Two different kinds {\it a}-states are distinguished by index $\eta= \pm 1$, and {\it c}-states --- by index $\zeta= \pm 1$.
+Two different kinds of {\it a}-states are distinguished by index $\eta= \pm 1$, and {\it c}-states --- by index $\zeta= \pm 1$.
 Two {\it a}-states or two {\it c}-states with different values of $\eta$ or $\zeta$ respectively are expected to have orthogonal spin wave functions that can be obtained from each other by spin inversion.
-The lowest-energy states of spin-unpolarized plaquets around the cores of spin vortices are expected to be spin-degenerate.
+The lowest-energy states of spin-unpolarized plaquets around the cores of spin vortices are assumed to be spin-degenerate.
 We, therefore, place two fermionic states on each such plaquet with spins ``up" or ``down" along any chosen direction.
 We call them ``{\it b}-states".
 Since the spin texture contains four nonequivalent kinds of spin-vortex cores, we distinguish the corresponding {\it b}-states by index $\alpha = 1,2,3,4$ and by spin index $\uparrow$ or $\downarrow$ --- see Fig. \ref{fig:unitcell}.